 What is the Annotated (Facilitator) Progress Report?

-The Annotated Progress Report is a personalized report specifically for the facilitator.
+The free Annotated Progress Report is a personalized report specifically for the facilitator.
 The report will help you understand how to use The Five Behaviors Progress Report by giving you a snap shot and insight into your team’s scores.

 Who is it for?

 Any team that was a good candidate for The Five Behaviors assessment is qualified to take The Progress Report.
 You may choose to review the section on assessing a team’s readiness in the Getting Started Guide in your facilitation kit in order to make sure the team is still a good fit.

 Why should I use this tool?
 How will it help my team?